 - post across social media using the hashtags #BreakTheBias and #IWD2022

 - like, repost, comment on the #BreakTheBias posts of others

 9. Access the IWD Lean In resources

-Access the IWD Lean In tools and resources (2020 resources coming soon!) to host an International Women’s Day event at your organization and help challenge bias.
+Access the IWD Lean In tools and resources (2022 version available soon) to host an International Women’s Day event for your organization and help challenge bias.

 12. Develop or watch IWD videos